nordicmicroalgae/content/about.md

 &nbsp;

-In 2011 the first version of Nordic microalgae was released (__Fig 2__) based on the Skagerrak-Kattegat checklist combined with a number of other species lists, read more under [Checklists and biovolumes](/checklists-and-biovolumes/).
+In 2011 the first version of Nordic microalgae was released (__Fig 2__) based on the Skagerrak-Kattegat checklist combined with a number of other species lists, read more under [Nordic Microalgae checklist](/checklist/).

 &nbsp;